rahulsm27/Fraudulent_transaction_Classification/README.md

 # Credit-Case-Study

-Applied various ML algorithms for a credit card company to detect fradulent transactions The dataset is highly imbalanced
+The dataset is highly imbalanced
 Data can be found @ https://www.kaggle.com/mlg-ulb/creditcardfraud

+## Performed class balancing with :
+- Random Oversampling
+- SMOTE
+- ADASYN

+## ML algorithms

+Applied various ML algorithms like LogisticRegression, KNN, DecistionTree, RandomForest, and XGBoost using grid search cv to find the best model with the best parameters to classify the transaction of a credit card company to detect fraudulent transactions